DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/schedule.md

 ## Friday

-- Remaining students show stuff.
+- Class canceled because of bad weather.
+- Use this time to work on your final project.

 # Week 16 (Dec 8)

 ## Monday

+- Remaining students show stuff.
 - Fill out course evaluations
 - ask any final questions or further feedback request before the final exam presentation.